robertgeddis/bitcoin_gold_analysis_project/docs/README.md

 # Is Bitcoin Really 'Digital Gold'? 🪙

-## 🔬 Hypothesis
+## 🔬 Questions to Investigate

-* **Safe Haven:** Does Bitcoin act like a fail safe such as Gold or a tech stock?
+1. What is the current relationship between Bitcoin and Gold?
-* **Inflation Hedge:** How did Bitcoin and Gold behave during the record inflation of 2022-2024?
+2. Do Bitcoin and Gold behave similarly in the economy?
-* **Institutional Coupling:** Has institutional investment in Bitcoin made it more like Gold or like a tech stock?
+3. How does demand differ between the two?

 ---